How does the stock market work?

 Fund managers decide how the fund's money is spent.
 They are so-called 'experts' in their field, and it's their job to ensure the fund increases in value as best they can.

-If one or more of the companies in the fund performs poorly, it's not a disaster.
+If one or more of the companies in the fund perform poorly, it's not a disaster.
 Your money has been invested across multiple businesses.
 Therefore, a limited amount of your capital is at risk if that one company fails.

 And that's the main benefit of investing in funds: the risks are typically much lower as funds are diversified.